kubernetes/website/v1.1/docs/troubleshooting.md

 ---
 title: "Troubleshooting"
 ---

-# Troubleshooting

 Sometimes things go wrong.
 This guide is aimed at making them right.
 It has two sections:
-   * [Troubleshooting your application](user-guide/application-troubleshooting.html) - Useful for users who are deploying code into Kubernetes and wondering why it is not working.
+   * [Troubleshooting your application](user-guide/application-troubleshooting) - Useful for users who are deploying code into Kubernetes and wondering why it is not working.
-   * [Troubleshooting your cluster](admin/cluster-troubleshooting.html) - Useful for cluster administrators and people whose Kubernetes cluster is unhappy.
+   * [Troubleshooting your cluster](admin/cluster-troubleshooting) - Useful for cluster administrators and people whose Kubernetes cluster is unhappy.

-You should also check the [known issues](user-guide/known-issues.html) for the release you're using.
+You should also check the [known issues](user-guide/known-issues) for the release you're using.

 # Getting help